-This page describes Angular’s built-in protections against common web-application vulnerabilities and attacks such as cross-site scripting attacks.
-It doesn’t cover application-level security, such as authentication (Who is this user?) and authorization (What can this user do?).
+This page describes Angular’s built-in protections against common web-app vulnerabilities and attacks such as cross-site scripting attacks.
+It doesn’t cover app-level security, such as authentication (Who is this user?) and authorization (What can this user do?).

 For more information about the attacks and mitigations described below, see OWASP Guide Project.

 For more information about how Google handles security issues, see Google’s security philosophy.

 Keep current with the latest Angular library releases.
 We regularly update the Angular libraries, and these updates may fix security defects discovered in previous versions.
 Check the Angular change log for security-related updates.

 Don’t modify your copy of Angular.
 Private, customized versions of Angular tend to fall behind the current version and may not include important security fixes and enhancements.
 Instead, share your Angular improvements with the community and make a pull request.

 Preventing cross-site scripting (XSS)

 Cross-site scripting (XSS) enables attackers to inject malicious code into web pages.
 Such code can then, for example, steal user data (in particular, login data) or perform actions to impersonate the user.
 This is one of the most common attacks on the web.

 To block XSS attacks, you must prevent malicious code from entering the DOM (Document Object Model).
 For example, if